Nanban (2012 film): Plot

-Wildlife photographer Venkat Ramakrishnan receives a call from his old college friend Srivatsan, who claims to know the whereabouts of Venkat's long-lost friend, Panchavan "Pari" Pariventhan.
-Venkat and another friend, Sevarkodi Senthil, rush to meet Srivatsan, who reveals that Pari is in Ooty.
+Wildlife photographer Venkat Ramakrishnan receives a call from his old college friend Srivatsan (Silencer), who claims to know the whereabouts of Venkat's long-lost college friend, Panchavan Pariventhan (Pari).
+Venkat and his another college friend, Sevarkodi Senthil, rush to meet Silencer, who reveals that Pari is in Ooty.
 They set off to find him.

-In a flashback, Venkat is forced to study engineering by his father.
-He befriends Senthil, whose family relies on him to escape poverty, and Pari, a carefree student passionate about learning.
+In a flashback, Venkat is forced to study engineering by his father Ramakrishnan.
+Venkat befriends Senthil, whose family relies on him to escape poverty, and Pari, a carefree student passionate about engineering.
 Their college principal, Virumandi Santhanam (Virus), is strict and unsympathetic.

-Paneerselvam, a student passionate about engineering, is denied graduation by Virus for missing a project deadline.
+Paneerselvam Sivaprakasam (Paneer), another student like Pari who is also passionate about engineering, is denied graduation by Virus for missing a project submission deadline.
 Paneer explains to Virus that he had been delaying his submission of his project to focus on his dad's health.
-Pari and his friends complete his project for him but only for them to find out that he had committed suicide.
+Pari, Venkat, and Senthil completes Paneer's project for Paneer but only for them to find out that Paneer committed suicide and died by hanging himself in his dormitory.
 Pari tries to change Virus's views on academic pressure and suicide but is rebuffed.

 Virus sends letters to Venkat's and Senthil's families about their poor performance.
-The trio crashes Virus's daughter's wedding for food and meets Riya, Virus's other daughter.
+The trio crashes Virus's daughter Shwetha's wedding for food and meets Ria, Virus's other daughter.
 Virus warns Venkat and Senthil that Pari is a bad influence.
-Senthil moves in with Srivatsan, who values rote learning.
-Pari and Venkat prank Srivatsan, leading to public humiliation and a bet on future success between Pari and Srivatsan.
+Senthil moves in with Silencer, who values rote learning.
+Pari and Venkat prank Silencer, leading to public humiliation and a bet on future success between Pari and Silencer.

-Pari influences Riya to break up with her money minded fiancé Rakesh.
-Senthil's father has a heart attack, and Pari helps save him, leading Senthil to reconcile with Pari.
-Riya falls for Pari.
-The friends finish their exams with Pari scoring the highest.
+Pari influences Ria to break up with her money minded fiancé Rakesh.
+Unfortunately Senthil's father has a heart attack, Pari and Ria helps save Senthil's father, leading Senthil to reconcile with Pari.
+Ria falls in love for Pari.
+The friends finish their examinations with Pari scoring the highest.

-In the present, Venkat, Senthil, and Srivatsan reach Ooty and meet someone revealed to be the real Pariventhan.
-He reveals that their friend is actually Pappu, the son of the Pariventhan family's gardener, who assumed Pari's identity while the real Pari studied abroad.
-They learn Pappu is in Dhanushkodi and head there.
+In the present, Venkat, Senthil, and Silencer reach Ooty and meet someone revealed to be the real Panchavan Pariventhan.
+Pari reveals that Venkat's and Senthil's college friend is actually Pappu, the son of the Pariventhan family's gardener, who assumed Pari's identity while the real Pari studied abroad.
+Pari tells Venkat and Senthil that Pappu is in Dhanushkodi and They head there.